pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes

+### Audio Component Improvements - March 14, 2025

+We have made significant improvements to the audio components in the Mock Interview feature:

+1. **Enhanced Audio Quality**:

+   - Disabled noise reduction, echo cancellation, and auto gain control for clearer voice recording
+   - Increased sample rate to 48000Hz for better voice clarity
+   - Set audio format to "audio/webm;codecs=opus" for optimal voice quality
+   - Configured mono recording (single channel) which is optimal for voice

+2. **Improved UI Feedback**:

+   - Removed toast notifications which were too slow to provide immediate feedback
+   - Implemented real-time status messages that update as recording progresses
+   - Added color coding (red for recording, green for success, default for normal state)
+   - Enhanced button animations for better click feedback
+   - Added warning messages when approaching maximum recording duration

+3. **Better Error Handling**:
+   - More descriptive error messages when things go wrong
+   - Clear instructions on what to do when errors occur
+   - Visual indicators for error states

 ### Audio Component Integration - March 14, 2025

 We have integrated audio components into the Mock Interview feature: